opencodeiiita/FandomFusion-Frontend/README.md

 > To change port number for the developement of this project for mac users.
 Kindly refer to this article:
 > https://blog.stackademic.com/how-to-change-the-default-port-number-in-react-react-tips-1a957b54759e

+### Figma

+First Update the designs and wireframes in this [Figma File](https://www.figma.com/design/mMUIwUxHn2zCCJgqSwRVzv/Untitled?node-id=0-1&node-type=canvas&t=zHMpMHGoHIaAKzKb-0) before coding and bringing it to life.

+**_This is an important step_** before pushing the final code.

+> [!TIP]
+> Figma app or even website might not work if SOCKS proxy is set, make sure to disable SOCKS proxy before working with figma :)

 ## 🔗 Reference Links

 ### 🗺️ Starters